 Due to the age and developmental level of our students, and the disruptions/distractions cell phones and smart technology devices may cause, all cell phones and smart devices are to be kept in the student's locker during the school day.
-From 8:35am-3:20pm, all cell phones and smart technologies are NOT allowed to be on their person.
-At the request of a staff member to student, any cell phones or smart technology seen during the school day will be asked to be placed in their locker.
+From 8:35am-3:20pm, all cell phones and smart technologies should not be out or used.
+At the request of a staff member to student, any cell phones or smart technology (including headphones, ear buds, etc) seen during the school day will be asked to be placed in their locker.
 If the student refuses or is continually found in non-compliance, the item in question may be confiscated by the staff member and the parent/guardian will need to pick up the item from the office.

 Any inappropriate movies, pictures of teachers, students or school activities are prohibited.
 It is a violation to photograph or videotape anyone without his or her permission.
 The use of cell phones and other electronic devices is strictly forbidden in private areas, such as locker rooms, washrooms, dressing areas, classrooms, and offices at any time.
 Camera phone violations may be referred to the Code of Conduct when necessary.
 Such use may also be in violation of the criminal code.
+Any use of an electronic device linked to a violation of the Code of Conduct could result in the device being held until the conclusion of the investigation or court hearing.